 4.1 In accordance with Article 14A of the Convention, the Telecommunication Standardization Advisory Group (TSAG) shall be open to representatives of administrations of Member States and representatives of ITU-T Sector Members and to chairmen of the study groups and other groups or their designated representatives.
 The Director of TSB or the Director's designated representatives shall participate in TSAG.
 The chairmen of the study groups and other groups, according to the case, or their designated representatives (e.g. vice-chairmen) shall also participate in TSAG.

-4.2 TSAG's principal duties are to review priorities, programmes, operations, financial matters and strategies for ITU-T's activities, to review progress in the implementation of ITU-T's work programme, to provide guidelines for the work of the study groups and to recommend measures, inter alia, to foster cooperation and coordination with other relevant bodies, within ITU-T and with the Radiocommunication (ITU-R) and Telecommunication Development (ITU-D) Sectors and the General Secretariat, and with other standardization organizations, forums and consortia outside ITU.
+4.2 TSAG's principal duties are to review priorities, programmes, operations, financial matters and strategies for ITU-T's activities, to review progress in the implementation of ITU-T's work programme, to provide guidelines for the work of the study groups and to recommend measures, inter alia, to foster cooperation and coordination with other relevant standards bodies, and also within ITU-T and with the Radiocommunication (ITU-R) and Telecommunication Development (ITU-D) Sectors and the General Secretariat, and with other standardization organizations, forums and consortia outside ITU.

 4.3 TSAG will identify changing requirements and provide advice on appropriate changes to be made to the priority of work in ITU-T study groups, planning, and allocation of work between study groups (and the coordination of that work with other Sectors), giving due regard to the cost and availability of resources within TSB and the study groups.
 TSAG shall monitor the activities of any joint coordination activities and may also recommend the establishment of such activities, if appropriate.
 TSAG may also advise on further improvements to ITU-T working methods.
 TSAG shall monitor the activities of the lead study groups and advise on the progress report as presented to TSAG.
 TSAG shall endeavour to ensure that the programmes of work across the study groups are successfully completed.

+4.4 The WTSA shall appoint the chairman and vice-chairmen of the TSAG.
+Appointment of chairmen and vice chairmen shall be based upon demonstrated competence, taking into account the need to promote equitable geographical distribution and gender balance and the participation of developing countries.
+Regions are encouraged to propose a concesus candidate for TSAG vice-chairman.

-4.4 WTSA may assign temporary authority to TSAG between two consecutive WTSAs to consider and act on matters specified by WTSA.
+4.5 WTSA may assign temporary authority to TSAG between two consecutive WTSAs to consider and act on matters specified by WTSA.
 TSAG may consult with the Director on these matters, if necessary.
 WTSA should assure itself that the special functions entrusted to TSAG do not require financial expenses exceeding the ITU-T budget.
 The report on TSAG activity on the fulfilment of specific functions assigned to it, pursuant to No. 197I of the Convention, shall be submitted to the next WTSA.
 Such authority shall terminate when the following WTSA meets, although WTSA may decide to extend it for a specified period.

-4.5 TSAG shall hold regular scheduled meetings, included on the ITU-T timetable of meetings.
+4.6 TSAG shall hold regular scheduled meetings, included on the ITU-T timetable of meetings.
 The meetings should take place as necessary, but at least once a year4.